 If you’re going to dine in or take out, your meal with Ryu will be an experience, to say the least.
 Ryu combines Asian culinary traditions with freshly grown regional Québec produce in all their signature creations.
 Their social and ecological responsibility is reflected in the packaging of their takeout containers as well as the produce and fish, which is 100% sustainable with verified origins.
 Poke bowls and bento boxes await.

 Montréal’s premiere vegan sushi spot.
 Yes, vegan.
 Sushi Momo offers a refreshing, contemporary and all vegan take on Japanese cuisine.
 If you’re not sold on the idea of vegan sushi, let their “Fuji Flambé” convince you: “Torched maki comprised of fried asparagus and caramelised onion, topped with a jackfruit tartare and drizzled with our tartare sauce.”
-Yes, they take reservations.

 Fine dining options

 You can’t really talk about fine dining in Montréal, let alone Japanese cuisine or sushi, without mentioning Park, one of the hottest reservations in town.
 Celebrity chef and owner Antonio Park brings you the finest selections of fish and seafood the world has to offer – he literally imports his own seafood!
-It’s not uncommon to bump into a star or two when dining on Ikejime’ed fish or certified Kobe beef - yes, he imports that too!
+It’s not uncommon to bump into a celebrity or two when dining on Ikejime’ed fish or certified Kobe beef - yes, he imports that too!
 Omakase menu is highly recommended.

 Chef Junichi Ikematsu is a Montréal restaurant scene veteran.
 Those who remember Juni from his Soto days will remember his creative take on French and Japanese fusion dishes (he is classically trained in French cuisine).
 The menu at Jun I is clean, concise and classic.
 Focusing on the freshness and quality of products and execution of techniques, a meal at Jun-I is a delight for the senses.